jason6q/tvm-perception-encoders/README.md

 Each of these modules may come with their own hidden set of obstacles and constraints.
 You would hope that the translation be seamless between PyTorch's NN module to TVM's Relax NN module; but that usually isn't the case.
 We will have to resort going into Tensor Expression or TIR to accomplish some of the necessary translations.
 Or we can go use them for fun because kernel code is fascinating in TIR to leverage some XGBoost optimizations.

+So, we'll implement each module in two ways.
+Leveraging the Relax NN Modules to the best of our capabilities and also a TIR version of it.

 ### Rotary Positional Embeddings
 The model makes use of RoPE so we'll have to get that implemented here.
 Refer to the [paper](https://arxiv.org/pdf/2104.09864) for an in depth understanding of how these positional embeddings work.

 ### Layer Scale
 Used with the Residual Attention Blocks.

+### Transformer

 ### Vision Transformer